ASUS-AICS/LibMultiLabel/docs/tutorials/Parameter_Selection_for_Neural_Networks.rst

 ``embed_dropout=0.4``, ``encoder_dropout=0.2``, and ``rnn_dim=512`` is found in 47% of the time compared to the grid search, while the average test P@1 score = 82.90% is similar to the result without early stopping.

-A summary of results is in the following table.Four Nvidia Tesla V100 GPUs are used in this experiment.
+A summary of results is in the following table.
+Four Nvidia Tesla V100 GPUs were used in this experiment.

 .. list-table::